usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

   - Structured Interviews
   - USAHire Assessments

 You should discuss options thoughtfully with hiring managers before the job analysis workshop, then plan the content of the assessments with SMEs during that workshop.
-Each assessment should measure different aspects of qualification; this enables applicants to fail out after each assessment round.
+If you have more than one assessment then they must measure two different things.
+This allows you to disqualify applicants from the second assessment if they don't pass the first.

 If you are creating a new passing score work simulation assessment, think through the following:
   - Is the assessment linked to the job analysis of what is required to do the job from day one?